 I may or may not have fangirl squeed at the beginning when Agent Carter, with a ‘distinguished’ lock of white hair showed up with her usual flair.
 Which was a nice touch because that’s how Hollywood of Peggy’s era depicted women ‘of a certain age’ when played by younger actresses.

 Avengers Age of Ultron – What would the Summer be without at least one more Marvel movie?
-I’m so glad the DVD release didn’t include that scene with Thor Helmsworth thrashing about in a hot tub.
+I’m so glad the DVD release didn’t include that extended scene with Thor Helmsworth thrashing about in a hot tub.
 Nice eye candy if you’re into blokes though.

 I read somewhere there was a bit of a tempest at Natasha considering herself a monster, when commiserating with Hulk, because she’d been sterilised and couldn’t have kids.
 Taken in context with the whole scene I thought it she was referring to the entirety of her training, which produced the monster.